Sunday, September 30, 2012

 How to Use the Rest of this Blog

 This year-long all-in-one meditation on the seasons of the northern hemisphere, the liturgical calendar of my tradition and the seasons of the soul with tributes to many inspiring people can take you to Any Time.
 The Pages on the right are from November 2011 with Wisdom House, Book Covers and this page for Home added, but scroll down past the Members' images to find December 2011 for First Word/Wisdom & Wonderment, Advent's Star Sermon and I Can't Wait for Christmas, and for Epiphany and Russian Christmas at Bear Haven see January 1, 2012.
 Read about the God-as-Mother-Bear metaphor there and on May 1, Seasons of Resurrection, and find love poems of all sorts on February 1, for St. Valentine's Feast.
-You can visit Christmas in summertime or Independence Day in March if you click "View my complete Profile" at the end of the right menu to choose "Voting Well~Giving Thanks" from my 9 other single-topic blog sites~ and from this main blog of Welcoming Light, you'll find Easter all year through.
+You can visit Christmas in summertime~ or Independence Day in March if you click "View my complete Profile" at the end of the right menu to choose "Voting Well~Giving Thanks" or visit any other single-topic blog site listed there~ and from this main blog of Welcoming Light, you'll find Easter all year through.
 You'll see living color images everywhere~ some of them from the Hubble space camera and some from my front yard and back pasture.

 To contact me click "View my complete profile" after my photo at the bottom of the right menu~ See Contact and E-mail below photo.
 I wish you Well-being, Wisdom and Light!
 Every day, as my license plate has said for 40 years, Bear Up.
 See yourself through.
 You are in excellent company, here with other brave members of Earth's beautiful creation.